usexfg/COLD-DAO/README.md

 TronLink or Ledger wallet is required for all smart contract interactions (including buyToken;)

-Fixed price offering will end after either a) all 69 tokens are purchased or b) Fango deposit code is successfully implemented, whichever comes first.
+Fixed price offering will end after either a) all 69 tokens are purchased or b) Fango deposit code is successfully implemented, whichever arrives first.
 In the event of unsold tokens, any remaining $COLD will be added to reserve and offered as a limited-time* option for interest payments on XFG deposits.

 (*) limited by fixed supply & ultimately we want full distribution of tokens quickly, so as to be in the hands of users for COLD governance.